SpaceFozzy/java-book-lender-with-unit-tests/Readme.md

 * Eclipse scrapbook for playing with chunks of blocks of code
 * Eclipse QuickFix makes it easy to write a failing test, then have Eclipse define the functions necessary for it to pass :D

-#Progress: 12/16
+#Progress: 13/16
-Just wrote checkIn and checkOut methods for MyLibrary class.
-Finished Lesson 12.
+Wrote test for getBooksForPerson method -- need it to satisfy maximumBooks requirement of checkOut method.
+Finished Lesson 13.